cetmix/calculation-engine/cetmix_calculation_pricelist/README.rst

 -  *PAYER*: The invoice address (partner) for the quotation.

--  *Surcharge*: The percentage amount to be added to the option selected in the pricelist *Based on* field
+-  *SURCHARGE*: The percentage amount to be added to the option selected in the pricelist *Based on* field

 3. Enable Advanced Price Rules